ahmedatef2007/ETL-for-a-Retail-Store-Using-DataStage/README.md

 ## Project Files:

-- DataStage Folder : Contains the dsx files for the DataStage jobs and the Meta Data for the files used.
+- DataStage Dsx File : Contains the files for the DataStage jobs and the Meta Data for the files used.
 - Dataset: Holds the data after being modeled in a star schema data warehouse format.
 - MetaData: Stores the metadata of tables utilized in the DataStage jobs.
 - Output_Data: Provides samples of analyzed data.